Call or Text 813-906-9011

 1. Much Faster Closing Timeline

+When you sell your property through a reliable cash home buyer.
+You are saving so much time.
 Cash sales typically close in 7 to 14 days.
-Traditional sales take 41 to 60 days on average.
+Whereas traditional sales can take 41 to 60 days on average.

-With no lender to satisfy, the process moves quickly.
-There is no waiting on loan approval, no lender-ordered appraisal, and no underwriting delays.
-For sellers who need to move fast due to foreclosure, relocation, divorce, or financial pressure, this speed is the single biggest advantage.
+For sellers who are short on time due to foreclosure, relocation, divorce, or financial pressure, this speed is the single biggest advantage.

 2. No Financing Fall-Through Risk

-In a traditional sale, roughly 5 to 10 percent of deals collapse because the buyer’s loan gets denied or delayed.
+Cash deals are not liable under financing.
+On the other hand, traditional sales reports show that 5-10% of deals collapse due to the buyer’s loan getting rejected due to several issues, such as credit score.
 When you accept a cash offer, that risk disappears entirely.
 Once a cash buyer commits, the deal is almost always going to close.

 3. No Repairs or Upgrades Required